nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Provides ability to map status to color for many use cases.
   - Leveraging this you can depict hot / cold aisle.
 - Provides the ability to set the direction of the Objects and show up.
-- Provides the ability to span multiple adjacent tiles by a single object.
+- Provides the ability to span multiple adjacent tiles by a single Object.
-- Provides the ability to place objects in a group that spans multiple tiles.
+- Provides the ability to place Objects in a group that spans multiple tiles.
 - Provides custom layout size in any rectangular shape using X & Y axis.
 - Provides the ability to resize the Floor Plan until Tiles have been placed.
 Once a Tile has been placed the Floor Plan cannot be resized until the Tiles have been removed.
 - Provide the ability to make Tile objects movable or immovable.